barbagroup/teaching-materials/git/00-GettingStarted.md

 ```

 Exit the text editor.
 Now we have a folder called `new_repo` with the script
 `HelloWorld.py` in it.
-We want to convert this folder into a `git` repository.
+We want to convert this folder into a Git repository.
 This is done easily:

 ```shell